groue/CombineExpectations/README.md

 :clock230: `recorder.first` waits for the recorded publisher to emit one element, or to complete.

-:x: When waiting for this expectation, an error is thrown if the publisher fails before any element is published.
+:x: When waiting for this expectation, the publisher error is thrown if the publisher fails before publishing any element.

 :white_check_mark: Otherwise, the first published element is returned, or nil if the publisher completes before it publishes any element.